jenndiaz/jenndiaz/README.md

 # 👩🏼‍💻 Jennifer Grenier Diaz - Software Engineer 🏔
 * Experienced software engineer passionate about ensuring accessibility and usability in web applications.
-* Background in working on a small team to deliver new features, decrease technical debt, and collaborate with designers.
 * pronouns: she/her

 ## Technical Skills